 Unfortunately, almost any condition can potentially impair your ability to operate your vehicle safely in one way or another.
 Common medical conditions that lead to the DMV suspending or revoking a license include:

-While these represent some of the more common cases, any condition that has an effect on driving ability can result in a loss of driving privileges.
+While these represent some of the more common cases, any condition that affects driving ability can result in a loss of driving privileges.
 However, it is important to note that simply having one of these conditions is not enough to justify the suspension or revocation of your license.
-The condition must have an actual effect on your ability to drive safely.
+The condition must actually affect your ability to drive safely.

 For a free legal consultation, call (310) 896-2723